 from the January 12, 2007 Newsletter issued from Sierra Gorda Biosphere Reserve Headquarters in Jalpan, Querétaro, MÉXICO

 On both sides of the reservoir several miles of one-lane gravel roads have been cut into the mountainsides.
 Besides displaying fine examples of the region's much folded and faulted limestone geology, the roadcuts display a goodly number of plants adapted to rock faces, especially ferns.
 One particular fern species is common but I've had a dickens of a time trying to identify it, because there are no fieldguides here.
-It's shown at the right.
+It's shown below.

 If you're familiar with the fern groups, particularly the North's "rattlesnake ferns," genus Botrychium, this might look a little familiar to you.
 Rattlesnake ferns have much-dissected, triangular leaves from which a single rattlesnake-tail-like, spore-producing "fertile frond" arises from the fern stem.
 What jars the fern-expert's sense of propriety is that our fern has two of those fertile fronds, not one.

 One name for this fern is "Blooming Fern."
 It's ANEMIA PHYLLITIDIS.